 Logo

-Stock.
-Due to the breakup of HP, you may now have shares in HPInc, HPE, DXC, Agilent, and Keysight – held in multiple accounts – and may not have received cash payouts for MFGP or PRSP.
-Step-by-step process to find all your HP/HPE-related employee stock – and estimate cost basis.
-Stock
+Due to the breakup of HP, you may now have shares of HPInc, HPE, and DXC – in different accounts – and may not have received cash payouts for MFGP or PRSP.
+Stock Event Timeline Find it all – and estimate your current cost basis: Stock Step-by-Step

 If you have paper stock certificates.
 What to do: Stock Certificates

-Plan administrators, transfer agents, and brokerages vary significantly in how (or if) they track gain/loss and cost basis for the many complex HP-related stock events – and what (if anything) they report to the IRS.
+Plan administrators, transfer agents, and brokerages vary significantly in how (or if) they track lot-by-lot original cost and acquisition date, gain/loss, cash payouts, and current cost basis for the many complex HP-related stock events – and what (if anything) they report to the IRS.
+Some let you correct your cost basis information, reducing the tax when you sell.
+Preserve the documents and spreadsheets you used to figure your taxes.
 Admin and Broker Issues

 For full HP stock history, see HP Stock Decoder